-Acceptance of Renting Supports BFR Growth
+Acceptance of Renting Supports BTR Growth

 In past housing cycles, you had to buy a new or resale home to live in a master-planned community, although some included a modest number of apartments.
 However, investor-owned single-family rental homes emerged in many popular masterplans since the Great Recession and housing correction, offering access to the lifestyle without owning the home.
 People of all ages appreciate the convenience and mobility that renting offers.
 In the last three to five years, many more people have “rented” someone else’s car through a rideshare service or “rented” a stranger’s home for a vacation.
 Today, both young and mature singles and couples are electing to rent in walkable neighborhoods near the restaurants, clubs, shops, and entertainment that they love.

-Master-Planned Community Developers Appreciate the BFR Concept
+Master-Planned Community Developers Appreciate the BTR Concept

 “A rooftop is a rooftop, which drives activity.”